MatejaDev/fontawesome-pro/desktop/otfs/README.md

-﻿A HEADS UP ABOUT DUOTONE ICONS ON THE DESKTOP
+A HEADS UP ABOUT DUOTONE ICONS ON THE DESKTOP
 ---------------------------------------------

 Duotone icons are a bit different to use than other Font Awesome icons at the moment.